dotmesh-io/docs/hugo/content/references/kubernetes.md

 This simply binds the `dotmesh` ServiceAccount to the `dotmesh` ClusterRole.
 You shouldn't need to change this.

+## The `dotmesh-operator` ClusterRoleBinding.

+This simply binds the `dotmesh` ServiceAccount to the `cluster-admin` ClusterRole (so that it can manage pods and PVCs).
+You shouldn't need to change this.

 ## The `dotmesh` Service.

 This is the service used to access the Dotmesh server on port 32607.
 It's needed both for internal connectivity between nodes in the cluster, and to allow other clusters to push/pull from this one.

-## The `dotmesh` DaemonSet.
+## The `dotmesh-operator` Deployment.

+This runs the Dotmesh operator, which then creates a Dotmesh server pod for every node in your cluster (that matches the `nodeSelector` in the ConfigMap, at any rate).

+The operator references the `dotmesh-operator` ServiceAccount in order to be able to create and destroy pods and PVCs.

-This actually runs the Dotmesh server on every node in the cluster, referencing the `dotmesh` ServiceAccount in order to obtain the priveleges it needs.
+The Dotmesh server pods it creates reference the `dotmesh` ServiceAccount in order to obtain the privileges it needs.

-It also refers to the `dotmesh` secret (also in the `dotmesh` namespace) to configure the initial API key and admin password, which is not created by the YAML - you have to provide these secrets yourself; we wouldn't dream of shipping you a default API key!
+They also refer to the `dotmesh` secret (also in the `dotmesh` namespace) to configure the initial API key and admin password, which is not created by the YAML - you have to provide these secrets yourself; we wouldn't dream of shipping you a default API key!
 This gets mounted into the container filesystem at `/secret`.

-One thing that might need configuring differently here is the directory to store the Flexvolume driver in, which is specified in the `FLEXVOLUME_DRIVER_DIR` environment variable.
-The default is `/usr/libexec/kubernetes/kubelet-plugins/volume/exec`, but GKE post version 1.8 moved it to `/home/kubernetes/flexvolume` (a change we ship in our `dotmesh-k8s-1.8.gke.yaml`.
-Other Kubernetes environments may have it elsewhere.

 ## The `dotmesh-provisioner` ServiceAccount.